-I am pleased to announce that Dr. Teh Ho of ExxonMobil (Retired) is the recipient of the 2018 F. G. Ciapetta Lectureship in Catalysis sponsored and administered by The North American Catalysis Society.
+I am pleased to announce that Dr. Teh Ho of ExxonMobil (Retired) is the recipient of the 2018 F. G. Ciapetta Lectureship in Catalysis sponsored by W. R. Grace & Co.
 It is awarded biennially in even-numbered years.
 The award consists of a plaque and an honorarium of $5,000.
 The plaque will be presented during the closing banquet ceremonies at the 2019 North American Meeting of the Catalysis Society.

 Dr. Ho will be invited to present lectures at the local catalysis clubs and societies during the two-year period covered by this award.

 The F. G. Ciapetta Lectureship in Catalysis is given in recognition of substantial contributions to one or more areas in the field of catalysis with emphasis on industrially significant catalysts and catalytic processes and the discovery of new catalytic reactions and systems of potential industrial importance.